|

 public house or tavern -

 kept by Huntington Larabee, as early as 1834.
-At the time
+At the

-as the emigrants from the East to the West were called.
-The
+East to the West were called.
+The housing of these and

-housing of these and the care of their teams constituted the
+the care of their teams constituted the chief business

-along the line of such travel.
+line of such travel.

 |